 The Medical Welfare Officer’s hours are 8.00 – 3.00.
 The First Aid Room is open within these times excluding when the Medical Welfare Officer is ‘on call’ or on a work break.
 Non-emergency visits to the First Aid room should be made at break and lunchtimes (see ELR) the First Aid room will always be staffed during these times.

 Pupils should only be referred during lesson times in an emergency.
-If a pupil requires first aid during a lesson, they must attend with the red card with the Class Teacher's name on, to authorise the pupil being out of a lesson.
-No pupil will be seen without this card.
-If a student is sent to the First Aid room and the Medical Welfare Officer is unavailable or busy with another student, a note will be on the door and the student will be directed to their key stage office.
+If a pupil requires first aid during a lesson, they must attend with a orange lanyard with permission for the pupil being out of a lesson.
+No pupil will be seen without this.
+If a student is sent to the First Aid room and the Medical Welfare Officer is unavailable or busy with another student, a note will be on the door and the student will be directed to Main Reception.

 There are additional staff within school, who are qualified first aiders and available to support the Medical Welfare Officer.

 Parents/Carers have primary responsibility for their child’s health.
 When students begin at Millais, parents are required to complete a medical form informing the school of any known medical conditions.
 If your child has a specific medical condition and is under the care of a hospital or Specialist then it is useful to include school in any communication to enable school to fully support your child.
-This information is stored confidentially both in a paper file and on the school network in a secure area inaccessible to students.
+This information is stored confidentially both in a paper file and on the Bromcom Management Information System (BMIS) database.

 Liaison with specialist and dedicated external agencies will take place if required to ensure the needs of the individual are met.